 The House of Delegates shall be governed by the Council’s Constitution and Bylaws and Regulations adopted by a majority of votes cast at a regularly called meeting of the House.

 Meetings: The House of Delegates shall meet during the Annual Meetings of the Council and at such other times and places as it may determine.
 Meetings of the House of Delegates may also be called by the Chairperson of the House of Delegates or upon written request of a majority of the members of the House of Delegates.
 At least thirty days notice of the time and place for holding meetings of the House of Delegates shall be given.
-When it is not possible to physically hold a meeting of the House of Delegates, such meetings may be held by telephone conference call, provided that each member of the House of Delegates shall receive notice of such meeting, either in writing, by electronic transmission or by telephone no less than seven days prior to the meeting.
-Written minutes of such telephone conference call shall be distributed to the entire House of Delegates and shall be subject to review and adoption at the next regular meeting of the House of Delegates
+When it is not possible to physically hold a meeting of the House of Delegates, such meetings may be held by conference call, provided that each member of the House of Delegates shall receive notice of such meeting, either in writing, by electronic transmission or by no less than seven days prior to the meeting.
+Written minutes of such conference calls shall be distributed to the entire House of Delegates and shall be subject to review and adoption at the next regular meeting of the House of Delegates

 Seating of Delegates